klebs6/surge-rs/surgeosc-window/README.md

    voices.

-The `WindowOscillatorParam` enum implements the `Param` trait, which provides methods to configure the parameters.
+The `WindowOscillatorParam` enum implements the `ParameterInterface` trait, which provides methods to configure the parameters.
 These methods include:

 - control_group: Returns the control group to